 Their legacy to the surf club was initially carried on by their children, and the band of original members who pushed through the many early obsticles.
 The torch has now been passed to local residents who have made this area their home.
 The club is fully independant and committed to supporting the local community and business owners.

 After many years of planning, fundraising and preparation, construction of the lower floor expansion started on Monday 16th November 2015.
 This was completed by September 2016, just in time for the start of the patrol season.
 The expansion allowed the club to store all of it's lifesaving equipment in the one facility for the first time ever.
 Club President at the time, Greg Lovett paid tribute to the many members who were part of realising the vision of a functional lifesaving equipment storage facility, including past Presidents David Hoare and Mark Humphries.
 The expansion allowed for additional efficiencies to be made to patrol operations under the guidance of Club Captain Jeff Smith, including split patrols and a renegotiation of the patrol agreements with SLSNSW.
 The per-member patrol obligations for season 16/17 and 17/18 dropped from 60+ hours to around 35, wich eased the load on all members.

 Attention quickly turned to planning for the next stage of club progress, with another round of grant applications.
 We were fortunate enough to be on the receiving end of a $1 million dollar Community Developments Grant from the Federal Department of Infrastructure, Regional Development and Cities.
 This major grant, combined with additional funds from the Surf Club Facilities Program, made the dream achievable.
-The $1.6m upper level of the clubhouse started construction in February 2018 and is scheduled to be completed by October 2018.
+The $1.6m upper level of the clubhouse started construction in February 2018 and was completed by November 2018.